aspuru-guzik-group/olympus/docs/source/custom_planners.rst

 Custom Planners
 ===============
 You can integrate your own optimization algorithm within **Olympus**.
-A simple example where we create a ``Planner`` that implements a random sampler can be found among the :ref:`examples`.
+A simple example where we create a ``Planner`` that implements a random sampler can be found among the examples.

 In brief, one can implement custom algorithms by inheriting from the `CustomPlanner` class::